microsoft/nni/docs/source/sharings/rocksdb_examples.rst

 :githublink:`code directory <examples/trials/systems_auto_tuning/rocksdb-fillrandom/config_tpe.yml>`

 Other tuners can be easily adopted in the same way.
-Please refer to `here <../Tuner/BuiltinTuner.rst>`__ for more information.
+Please refer to :doc:`here </hpo/tuners>` for more information.

 Finally, we could enter the example folder and start the experiment using following commands: